TomiG06/TomiG06/README.md

 Undergraduate Student @ CSE UOI

+Exploring the stack from silicon to software.

-I am currently working on [UniMates](https://unimates.net), a matching platform that helps students find their ideal roommates
+Currently working on [UniMates](https://unimates.net), a matching platform that helps students find their ideal roommates.

 <!---
 TomiG06/TomiG06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.